Dr Simone Tarsitani, PhD (Rome, Italy)

 Dr Simone Tarsitani is an ethnomusicologist and audiovisual specialist who has worked in academic teaching and research, artistic and music production contexts.
 He studied at the University of Rome 'Sapienza', where he was awarded his PhD in History and Analysis of Musical Cultures (2006).
 His earlier studies include music theory and piano (Conservatories of Rome and Latina, Italy), and technologies applied to music (Department of New Technologies, Scuola di Alto Perfezionamento Musicale, Saluzzo, Italy).

 He has been teaching in the Music Department's Audiovisual Documentation and Analysis, Creative Music Technology, Introduction to Ethnomusicology, Studies in Popular Music modules.
 Since 2002 he has been involved in several international research projects and recently has been working for the AHRC projects 'Khyal: Music and Imagination' and 'Interpersonal Entrainment in Music Performance'.
-He is also working at the creation of an audiovisual digital archive of the Intercultural Institute of Comparative Music Studies at the Giorgio Cini Foundation (Venice, Italy).
+He is also consulting as audiovisual and digital archive specialist at the Intercultural Institute of Comparative Music Studies at the Giorgio Cini Foundation (Venice, Italy).

 In August 2012 he was awarded a grant EAP602: 'Preservation of the audio recording collection in the Sherif Harar City Museum, Ethiopia' within the scheme Endangered Archives Programme, sponsored by Arcadia and administered by the British Library.
 In July 2011 he was awarded a British Academy Small Research Grant for the project "Documentation and analysis of manzuma in eastern Ethiopia", aiming at documenting and analysing manzuma, an Islamic poetry genre of Ethiopia.
 He has prepared a web resource about his Leverhulme Trust funded research on zikri rituals in Harar, Ethiopia.